CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 ```

 <img src="Future_Tidal_Flooding_Events_files/figure-gfm/hist_deviations-1.png" style="display: block; margin: auto;" />
-So, deviations are close to normally distributed, with mean close to
+So, deviations are “close” to normally distributed, or at least bell
-zero.
-I am certain that the mean close to zero is not by chance, but the
+shaped, with mean close to zero.
+A mean close to zero is not due to
-nearly normal distribution reflects something about the nature of
+chance, but the nearly normal distribution reflects something about the
-atmospheric and other non-astronomical effects on local sea level.
+nature of atmospheric and other non-astronomical effects on local sea
+level.

-### Caclulate the Moments of the Distribution
+### Calculate the Moments of the Distribution

 ``` r
 mean(epoch$deviation, na.rm = TRUE)